-Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation 94 807 The Charter School Policy 24 the number of pupils who felt the issue was most/least important or a suggestion for improvement.
-MOST IMPORTANT ISSUE Public Realm x 3 Building Heights x 4 LEAST IMPORTANT ISSUE Building Heights x 2 Making all buildings to scale Heritage x 2 Built Form x 2 SUGGESTIONS FOR IMPROVEMENT 95 810 on behalf of Nunhead Residents Policy 12 Further to the Regen Scrutiny, discussion with local residents and postings on the Southeastcentral.co.uk Nunhead section, I would like to raise the following about the AAP.
+Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation 94 807 Policy 24 the number of pupils who felt the issue was most/least important or a suggestion for improvement.
+MOST IMPORTANT ISSUE Public Realm x 3 Building Heights x 4 LEAST IMPORTANT ISSUE Building Heights x 2 Making all buildings to scale Heritage x 2 We set out policies for the design of new development which include public realm (Policy 23), heritage (Policy 24), built form (Policy 25) and building heights (Policy 26).
+We also include more detail for each policy in the character area policies in Section 5.
+In Appendix C: Schedule of proposal sites, we identify the sites where there are opportunities for new public space or improvements to existing public realm.
+95 on behalf of Nunhead Residents 12 Further to the Regen Scrutiny, discussion with local residents and postings on the Southeastcentral.co.uk Nunhead section, I would like to raise the following about the AAP.
 Two issues in terms of Nunhead and transport.
 Firstly, Nunhead residents have raised that having a second entrance to Nunhead Station on Evelina RD would enhance and assist businesses on the high street, and make it easier for residents living south of the station to access it.
 The preferred option for the Bakerloo line extension should be the route that includes Camberwell, Peckham and Nunhead rather than one that bypasses Nunhead.
 Nunhead has been left out of the ELL extension (and from the tram plan, if this ever goes ahead)and could be better served by public transport (at the last count 2k people use Nunhead station each day).
 96 809 6 I have had a brief look at the Preferred Option document on the internet, and congratulate you on so readable a text.
 I was disappointed, however, that the proposals for the improvement of Peckham Rye railway station (PNAAP 6)make no mention of providing access for disabled people.
 The present The Department for Transport's Access for All programme is the national programme to fund and deliver platform to ticket entrance access improvements.
 Through this programme lifts are currently being installed at Denmark Hill and planned for both Queens Road Peckham and Peckham Rye Station.